 Grant Application Process:

 Please read the Grant Resources Guide before deciding if you would like to apply.
-Eligible nonprofits must submit a Letter of Inquiry (LOI) between July 1, 2022 and September 2, 2022.
+Eligible nonprofits must submit a Letter of Inquiry (LOI) which is available now and will be due by March 1, 2023.
 Organizations are encouraged to submit the LOI early so they have maximum time to complete the full application.

 LOIs will be reviewed on a rolling basis by JHC Executive Director.
-Organizations will be notified via email if they are invited to submit a full grant application (link to grant application form will be provided).
+Organizations will be notified via email if they are invited to submit a full grant application (link to grant application form will be provided only if invited to apply).
 Organizations are strongly encouraged to make an appointment to discuss the proposal with JHC Executive Director prior to completing the application.
 This will help the organization frame their proposals and understand JHC priorities.
 These consultations do not guarantee funding.
-Grant proposals will be due on September 23, 2022 at 6 PM, eastern time.